chrisjackson-pellicle/PAV/README.md

 PAV can be used to check the annotations of existing plastid genome GenBank files.
 To use this feature, provide a folder of GenBank files as input to the `pav check` command.

+### Important considerations when using existing GenBank files

+When using `pav check` with existing GenBank files, be aware of potential issues related to gene annotations that span the ends of linear sequences:

+#### 1. **Cross-boundary gene annotations**
+Some annotation programs (including Chloë) may annotate genes that cross the ends of a linear FASTA sequence.
+For example:
+- The 5' end of `rps19` might be annotated at the 3' end of the input sequence
+- The 3' end of `rps19` might be annotated at the 5' end of the input sequence

+#### 2. **Incomplete genome assemblies**
-Some annotation programs (including Chloe) attempt to annotate genes that cross/bridge the ends of a linear fasta input sequence.
-For example, the 5' end of `rps19` might be annotated at the 3' end of the input fasta sequence, and the 3' end of `rps19` will be annotated at the 5' end of the fasta sequence.
-Moreover, in the case of Chloë (as of 23rd August 2025), if an incomplete genome fasta is provided (e.g. a sequence that can not be circularised due to partial assembly of a genome that is circular *in vivo*), and this sequence has a partial `rps19` gene at its 3' end but integenic sequence at its 5' end, this can result in a partially incorrect `rps19` annotation.
-This occurs because Chloe identifies the CDS for a putative gene by finding a corresponding ORF; if the correct `rps19` ORF at the 3' end of the fasta sequence can be extended in to the 5' end of the fasta sequence (intergenic sequence in this example) before reaching an in-frame stop codon, the resulting ORF (containing intergenic sequence) will be returned as the `rps19` CDS.
+If you provide an incomplete genome assembly (e.g., a sequence that cannot be circularised due to partial assembly of a genome that is circular *in vivo*), and this sequence has:
+- A partial `rps19` gene at its 3' end
+- Intergenic sequence at its 5' end

+This can result in partially incorrect `rps19` annotations.
+This occurs because Chloë identifies CDS regions by finding corresponding ORFs.
+If the correct `rps19` ORF at the 3' end can be extended into the 5' end (intergenic sequence) before reaching an in-frame stop codon, the resulting ORF (containing intergenic sequence) will be returned as the `rps19` CDS.

+#### 3. **Sequence truncation issues**
-Even if the `rps19` annotation is correct (i.e. the input fasta sequence can be circularised, but happens to be linearised halfway through the `rps19` CDS), the outcome is an annotation interval that extends beyond the end length coordinate of the input sequence (e.g. `rps19` is annotated with an interval of `156176..156472`, whereas the input sequence is only 156,374 bp).
-This is an issue with the current implementation of PAV, which uses the Biopython SeqIO Genbank parser to extract CDS sequences (i.e. using `feature.location.extract(record.seq)`).
-The Biopython Genbank parser does not handle the interval `156176..156472` correctly, and instead returns a sequence corresonding to the interval `156176..156374` (i.e. the sequence is truncated to the 3' end of the fasta sequence).
-In these scenarios, PAV produces gene length warnings in the report files, such as:
+Even if the `rps19` annotation is correct (i.e., the input sequence can be circularised but happens to be linearised halfway through the `rps19` CDS), the annotation interval may extend beyond the sequence length.
+For example:
+- `rps19` is annotated with interval `156176..156472`
+- The input sequence is only 156,374 bp long

+This creates an issue with PAV's current implementation, which uses the Biopython SeqIO GenBank parser to extract CDS sequences.
+The parser cannot handle intervals that extend beyond the sequence boundaries and instead truncates the sequence to the available length (e.g., `156176..156374`).

+In these scenarios, PAV will produce gene length warnings in the report files, such as:

 ```
 ['Gene rps19 length mismatch: Expected 297 != Extracted 199 for copy 1 - check this gene manually!', 'CDS length 199 is not a multiple of 3 for copy 1', "Stop codon is TGG, expected one of ['TAA', 'TAG', 'TGA'] for copy 1"]
 ```

+### How PAV handles these issues

-When annotating fasta sequences using `pav annotate_and_check`, PAV tries to avoid this issue using a two-pass approach:
+When annotating FASTA sequences using `pav annotate_and_check`, PAV uses a two-pass approach to avoid these issues:

- 1) The input sequence is annotated once with Chloe
+1. **First annotation**: The input sequence is annotated once with Chloë
- 2) The location of a specified gene is recovered (`psbA` by default, can be changed with `--linearise_gene <gene_name>`) and the input fasta is linearised just upstream.
+2. **Linearization**: The location of a specified gene is recovered (`psbA` by default, can be changed with `--linearise_gene <gene_name>`) and the input FASTA is linearised just upstream
- 3) The input sequence is annotated again with Chloe, this time using the linearised sequence as input.
-Consequently, no annotation should cross/bridge the ends of the annotated fasta sequence.
+3. **Second annotation**: The input sequence is annotated again with Chloë using the linearised sequence as input

+This approach ensures that no annotation should cross the ends of the annotated FASTA sequence.

-Note that if the specified gene for linearisation can't be found, the fasta sequence is processed as is.
-So, if a fragmented assembly with multiple fasta records is used as input, `psbA` may be found (and used for linearisation) in one sequence, but the others will be processed as is (i.e. no linearisation is applied), potentially leading to the issue described above.
+**Note**: If the specified gene for linearisation cannot be found, the FASTA sequence is processed as-is.
+For fragmented assemblies with multiple FASTA records, `psbA` may be found (and used for linearisation) in one sequence, but others will be processed without linearisation, potentially leading to the issues described above.

 ## Gene types supported